 Invest in Aides: Aids like better lighting, grab bars, and non-slip mats can help create a safer home environment, which can in turn make you feel more confident about moving freely through your home.
 Many older adults find that carrying an emergency medical alert device provides them with assurance and peace of mind knowing that help is always within reach.
 A home care aide can also assist you with difficult tasks like laundry, changing linens, housework, etc. during the times you're feeling unsteady on your feet.

 Although not all falls are avoidable, it is important to remember that falling does not have to redefine who you are.
 Maintaining a normal routine is one of the fastest ways to regain confidence in your abilities.
 So, keep doing the things you love as long as you are able.
 Lastly, don’t be afraid to ask for a helping hand if you need it.
 We all need some extra assistance now and then, and there is no shame in that.

 “Nothing builds self-esteem and self-confidence like accomplishment.” - Thomas Carlyle

 About LifeStyle Options

-Founded in 1989, LifeStyle Options is one of the oldest and largest, nurse owned & operated private duty home care agencies in Illinois.
+Founded in 1989, LifeStyle Options is one of the largest licensed, private duty home care agencies in Illinois.
 With over 300 highly experienced and trained homecare professionals, CNAs, and RNs on staff, they have earned a reputation for providing exceptional service to clients throughout the Greater Chicagoland area, enabling older adults to safely remain in the comfort of their own home.